-Quick 'pop quiz'.... what's often one of the most important, and dreaded, tasks you face when you bring home a new puppy?
+Figuring out how to potty train a puppy properly is one of the most important, and dreaded, tasks you face when you bring home your new furbaby.

 If you don't get house training right, both you and your new pup will soon be confused, frustrated and fed-up.